 But will machine translation save me money?

 If your project has social or cultural sensitivities, or has creative language, we recommend the human touch.
-No computer in the world will be able to understand the particular circumstances of each and every situation and machines lack the empathy and connection required to deliver a powerful message with sensitivity.
+No computer in the world will be able to understand the particular circumstances of each and every situation, and machines lack the empathy and connection required to deliver a powerful message with sensitivity.

 It’s questionable whether robots will ever have the sophistication and emotion of a human brain – and until they do, nothing beats the accuracy and quality of professional human translators.
 If professional human translation is what you need, get in touch with the Sure Languages team!
 We work with highly experienced, qualified freelancers, who only ever translate into their native language.